Research interests (sorted alphabetically):

-2. LOW ENERGY BUILDING VENTILATION: Strategies for ventilating modern buildings without expensive, energy-intensive equipment are being rapidly developed, but many of the fundamental theoretical issues underlying this technology remain unresolved.
-In particular, it is unclear how to best optimize system performance given that real buildings have a complicated internal geometry and are forced by a combination of internal (e.g. space heaters/AC units) and external (e.g. solar radiation, wind shear) factors.
-Expanding on work done during my Ph.D. at Univ. of California -- San Diego, I plan in future to examine these issues using a combination of theory and lab- or full-scale experiment.
+1. ARCHITECTURAL FLUID MECHANICS: Strategies for ventilating modern buildings without energy-intensive equipment are being rapidly developed, but many of the fundamental theoretical issues underlying this technology remain unresolved.
+In particular, it is unclear how to best optimize system performance given that real buildings have a complicated internal geometry and are forced by a combination of internal and external factors.
+I plan in future to examine these issues, particularly those concerning buoyancy-driven turbulent flow, using a combination of theory and lab- or full-scale experiment.
 (More info).

-Please note that I am presently unable to take on new students in the area of low energy building ventilation.
+Please note that I am presently unable to take on new students in this area.

-4. THE FLUID MECHANICS OF PLASTRON RESPIRATION BY AQUATIC INSECTS: Using tools familiar to engineers e.g. Laplace's and Bernoulli's equations, one can gain particular insights into the phenomenon of plastron respiration, which allows select species of insects to breathe underwater without benefit of gills.
-In extreme cases (e.g. Neoplea striola, a back swimmer found in New England), insects can remain submerged for long periods of time, i.e. several months or more.
+6. PLASTRON RESPIRATION BY AQUATIC INSECTS: Using tools familiar to engineers e.g. Laplace's and Bernoulli's equations, one can gain particular insights into the phenomenon of plastron respiration, which allows select species of insects to breathe underwater without benefit of gills.
+In extreme cases (e.g. Neoplea striola, a backswimmer found in New England), insects can remain submerged for long periods of time, i.e. several months or more.
 Research in this area is inherently multidisciplinary requiring a combination of mechanics, chemistry and biology.
 (More info).

 SCHOLARHIP OPPORTUNITIES FOR PROSPECTIVE GRADUATE STUDENTS AND POST-DOCS: